nemiro-net/nemiro.oauth/README.md

   + Yandex (yandex.ru)
 * Base classes to create additional clients;
 * Basic principles of operation with API of different providers.

 Less code, more functionality!

 ### System Requirements

 * Microsoft Windows XP, 7 or later with .NET Framework 3.5, 4.0 or 4.5
-* Microsoft Visual Studio 2010 (recommended Professional Edition with Service Pack 1) or later
+* Microsoft Visual Studio 2010 (recommended Professional Edition with Service Pack 1) or later.

 ### See Also